nhsx-mirror/audere/FluStudy_us/android/README.md

 This sync will pull down a bunch of projects (e.g. react-native-firebase, etc etc).

 6.
-From LastPass Shared-Engineering folder, find Chills Staging google-services.json and save this as FluStudy_us/android/app/google-services.json
+From LastPass Shared-Engineering folder, find Chills Staging google-services.json and save this as FluStudy_us/android/app/google-services.json (Note: Make sure the package_name field matches the app you are loading, e.g. "org.audere.flustudy_us")

 7.
 Select Gradle Scripts -> build.gradle (Project: android) in the Project left nav, then Build -> Make Project.